chegewara/esp32-ota-with-ble-setup/README.md

 - Add exceptions when domain name cant be found by dns,
 - Add more exceptions when wifi credentials are wrong (ie cant connect to AP),
 - Add https server as option
-- Add gpio pin that will reset esp32 to boot from factory partition
+- Add gpio pin that will reset esp32 to boot from factory partition (done)
-- Add nvs save and retrive wifi credentials and ota info
+- Add nvs save and retrive wifi credentials and ota info (done)
-- Add default ota server with list of examples to download???